TylorS/typed/apps/website/content/guides/building-ui-components.md

 order: 4
 ---

-An account page has a Save button.
-While a request is running, another click should not send a duplicate.
-If the server rejects the change, the page should explain why and allow another attempt.
-A successful save should be announced without moving focus.
-Removing the page should release its subscriptions and interrupt work owned by that page.
+Build a Save button that ignores overlapping submissions, displays an expected rejection, and permits retry.
+The caller supplies the save operation; the control owns its pending state and status message.
+Its policy can be tested without a renderer, then connected to a native button.

-Those requirements give the component its shape.
-The account data and remote operation belong to the caller.
-This control owns the availability and status of one save interaction.
-We will keep that policy usable without a renderer, then connect it to a native button.
+This is a complete interaction recipe.
+For basic composition and per-instance setup, start with [Component](/explore/ui-component).
+Here, `Effect.fn` builds the state and command, a plain template displays them, and `component` gives each rendered control its own state.

 ## A template is already a view